-Neither Andrew or I are vegetarian, however, we do like to sometime skip meat or fish in favour of vegetables and fruits.
+Neither Andrew or I are vegetarians, however, we do like to sometime skip meat or fish in favour of vegetables and fruits.
 Vegetarian food has evolved so much the past few years that, even for meat-appreciators like us, a plant-based dish can be very exciting.
 So when Andrew spotted Restaurante Funky, we knew we had to try it.

 Restaurante Funky is hidden in a small street of Ericeira, a charming little fishing town on the west coast of Portugal.
 It does look a little … well funky, from the outside, and you will find some meat and fish on the menu but vegetarian dishes are the stars of the show here.